explaingit

 USE CASE 2

-Create a web server that renders HTML pages using a template engine like EJS or Pug.
+Create a server-side web application that renders HTML pages using a template engine.

 USE CASE 3